group of PA students posing outside college building

 Touro California's joint MSPAS/MPH program conducts rolling admissions.
 Following the submission of all required application materials, our review process is conducted in two phases.

-• Applications are reviewed to confirm that minimum requirements for GPA, degree earned, and patient care hours have been satisfied.
+• Applications are reviewed to confirm that minimum requirements for GPA, degree earned, pre-requisite completion, and patient care hours have been satisfied.

 • Candidates recommended to the program as part of Memorandums of Understanding (MOUs) are also considered at this phase.
 Please see below for more details on MOUs.

-• A thorough review is conducted at this phase and candidates are evaluated on the following primary considerations:
+• A thorough review is conducted during this phase and candidates are evaluated on the following criteria:

 • Demonstration of commitment to program mission